Jessica Hodgins: Career

 Hodgins was Associate Professor and Assistant Dean in the College of Computing at Georgia Institute of Technology from 1998 to 2000.
 She has been a professor at Carnegie Mellon University since 2000.

 She was Editor in Chief of ACM Transactions on Graphics from 2000 to 2002, and she served as Papers Chair for ACM SIGGRAPH in 2003.
 She was elected the president of ACM SIGGRAPH in 2017.
 Prior to being elected president, she served as director at large from 2009 to 2017.

 Disney Research

 Hodgins joined Disney Research in 2008 and founded the Disney Research Pittsburgh lab.
 Much of her research there has been focused on motion capture and computer animation technologies.
 In 2012 she was part of a team that developed and demonstrated a technique for motion-capture acting to be performed with a single camera and no markers.

 Facebook AI Research Lab

 Beginning in summer 2018, Hodgins is on partial leave from CMU to build a Facebook AI Research Lab located in Pittsburgh.

+RAI Institute

+In 2022, Hodgins joined the RAI institute as VP, Strategic Projects & Research.
+She "oversees strategic projects at the Institute and supports research teams in foundation models, data capture, ethics and society, and humanoids."